MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 ## Security

-The reference architecture is designed illustrate some of the security assurances given in the [design review checklist given in Azure Well-Architected Framework](/azure/well-architected/security/checklist).
+This architecture illustrates some of the security assurances given in the [design review checklist given in Azure Well-Architected Framework](/azure/well-architected/security/checklist).
 The sections are annotated with recommendations from that checklist.

-Security is more than just technical controls.
-It's highly recommended that you follow the entire checklist to have full coverage of Security.
+Security isn't just technical controls.
+It's highly recommended that you follow the entire checklist to understand the operational aspects of the Security pillar.

 ##### Segmentation